dquint32/fhir-patient-converter/README.md

 🎓 Academic Purpose
 <section id="purpose"> <h3>Purpose of This Site</h3> <p>This website was created in partial fulfillment of the CIS 3030 course requirements at MSU Denver.</p> <dl> <dt>Student Developer</dt> <dd>David Quintana</dd> <dt>Contact</dt> <dd>dquint32@msudenver.edu</dd> <dt>Language Preference</dt> <dd>English | Spanish</dd> </dl> </section>

+🚀 How to Use
+Open index.html in any modern web browser.

+(Optional) Click "Load Demo Data" to see an example of a bilingual patient record.

+Fill out the Patient Information, Contact, Address, and Emergency Contact fields.

+Click "Generate FHIR JSON" to view the compliant output.

+Use the "Download" or "Copy" buttons to export your data.

+Disclaimer: This tool generates synthetic data for educational and interoperability testing purposes.
+Always ensure HIPAA compliance when handling Protected Health Information (PHI).